 Childcare and COVID-19

 Keeping childcare and childminding services open during the COVID-19 public health emergency is a Government priority in line with public health advice.
-You can read more about the Government’s plan for living with COVID-19.

-The Government has published FAQs for parents of children in early learning and care and childcare services (pdf) including details on vulnerable children and essential workers.
+The Government published FAQs for parents of children in early learning and care and childcare services (pdf) including details on vulnerable children and essential workers.

 Changes in childcare settings